Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Hors d' uvre

 A second attempt at describing quarkonium production relies on the so-called Color Singlet Mechanism (CSM)\tcite{Einhorn:1975ua,Chang:1979nn,Berger:1980ni,Baier:1981uk}.
 It is based on the assumption, opposite to the CEM one, that the $(Q \bar Q)$-pair does not evolve due to the suppression of gluon emissions with powers of $\alpha_s(m_Q)$, where $m_Q$ is the heavy-quark mass.
 Since the quark spin and color remain unaltered during the hadronization, and since the quarkonium must be color-neutral, the $(Q \bar Q)$-pair needs to be generated in a color-singlet state.
 Furthermore, since the quarkonium mass, $m_{\cal Q}$, turns out to be slightly larger than $2 m_Q$, the two constituent quarks can be assumed to be almost at rest in the hadron frame, namely with zero relative velocity, $v_{\cal Q}$, and the only non-perturbative contribution to the production mechanism is a non-relativistic Schr\"odinger wave function at the origin, ${\cal R}_{\cal Q}(0)$.
 The strength of the CSM consists in its relatively high predictive power.
 Indeed, the value of the radial wave function at the origin is the only free parameter which can be extracted from measurements of quarkonium leptonic-decay widths.
 However, the CSM suffers from infrared singularities arising at the next-to-leading order (NLO) in $P$-wave decay channels \tcite{Barbieri:1976fp,Bodwin:1992ye}.

-To go beyond the CSM approximation of $(Q \bar Q)$ static quantum numbers, it was proposed that higher Fock states (\emph{e.g.}, $|Q \bar Q g \rangle$), contribute to the quarkonium production and might remove the NLO singularity.
-It is easy to see that in a $|Q \bar Q g \rangle$ state the quark-pair is in a color-octet (CO) configuration.
+To go beyond the CSM approximation of $(Q \bar Q)$ static quantum numbers, it was proposed that higher Fock states (\emph{e.g.}, $|Q \bar Q g \rangle$), contribute to the quarkonium production and might remove the NLO singularity.In a $|Q \bar Q g \rangle$ state the quark-pair is in a color-octet (CO) configuration.
 More generally, the physical quarkonium is given as a linear combination of all possible Fock states.
 All contributions are organized as a double expansion in powers of $\alpha_s$ and $v_{\cal Q}$, of which the CSM represents the leading term in $v_{\cal Q}$ for $S$-wave channels (for higher waves this contribution may be zero).
 This double expansion is the building block of an effective field theory (EFT) known as Non-Relativistic QCD (NRQCD)\tcite{Caswell:1985ui,Thacker:1990bm,Bodwin:1994jh}.
 Within this approach cross sections for quarkonium productions take the form of a sum of partonic cross sections creating a given Fock state, each of them being multiplied by a Long-Distance Matrix Element (LDME) encoding the non-perturbative hadronization.
 Although affording a very appealing solution to the quarkonium production puzzle, the NRQCD introduces many new non-perturbative parameters that makes non-trivial the comparison with data.

-Another relevant issue comes from the presence of a \emph{non-prompt} production component, namely when the quarkonium is generated via the decay or the de-excitation of a heavier hadron.
-As an example, a $\JPsi$ can be produced from the decay of a $B$~meson\tcite{Halzen:1984rq} or a $\chi_c$, or from the de-excitation of a $\psi(2S)$.
-Conversely, the fraction of hard-scattering produced quarkonia is known as \emph{direct} component and is generally not accessible alone.
-Some experimental studies have managed to isolate the non-prompt contribution by detecting the distance between the creation vertex of the heavier particle and its decay or de-excitation to the quarkonium state.
+Another relevant issue comes from the fact that a quarkonium state can be produced via the decay or the de-excitation of a heavier hadron.
+As an example, a $\JPsi$ can be produced from the decay of $B$~meson\tcite{Halzen:1984rq}.
+This channel is \emph{non-prompt}, since there is a visible time delay due to the decay.
+Some experimental studies have managed to isolate the non-prompt contribution by detecting the distance between the creation vertex of the $B$ particle and its decay or de-excitation to the quarkonium state.
+This procedure permits us to get the \emph{prompt} component.
+Within the prompt channel, a charmed quarkonium, say the $J/\psi$, can be still generated from the decay of a $\chi_c$, or from the de-excitation of a $\psi(2S)$.
+This is known as \emph{indirect} production component.
+Conversely, the fraction of hard-scattering produced quarkonia is known as \emph{direct} component and is generally not accessible alone, but can be accessed by subtraction only.